-The Board held six meetings during 2018.
-All directors attended all meetings of the Board and committees of the Board on which he or she served during 2018, with the exception of Ms. Flanagan, who was absent for one Board meeting, one Audit Committee meeting, one Executive Compensation Committee meeting and one Nominating Committee meeting.
-All directors who were serving at the time of the 2018 Annual Meeting participated in the 2018 Annual Board Meeting, which was conducted via teleconference.
+The Board held seven meetings during 2019.
+All directors attended all meetings of the Board and committees of the Board on which he or she served during 2019, with the exceptions of Ms. Flanagan, who was absent for one Audit Committee meeting, and Mr. Vassalluzzo, who was absent for one Board meeting.
+All directors who were serving at the time of the 2019 Annual Meeting participated in the 2019 Annual Board Meeting, which was conducted via teleconference.

 Standing committees of the Board include the Executive Compensation Committee, the Audit Committee and the Nominating Committee.
-The members of each of the committees during 2018 were Messrs.
+The members of each of the committees during 2019 were Messrs.
 Tryforos and Vassalluzzo and Ms. Flanagan.
 Messrs.
 Tryforos and Vassalluzzo and Ms. Flanagan were determined to be "independent directors" as defined in Rule 5605(a)(2) of The Nasdaq Stock Market LLC ("Nasdaq").

 The Board has adopted charters for each of the three standing committees.
-The charters are available on our website at creditacceptance.com through the "Corporate Governance" link on the "Investor Relations" page.
+The charters are available on our website at ir.creditacceptance.com through the "Corporate Governance" link.

-The Executive Compensation Committee held five meetings in 2018.
+The Executive Compensation Committee held six meetings in 2019.
 The Executive Compensation Committee's principal responsibilities include: (a) reviewing and approving on an annual basis the compensation of all our executive officers; (b) making recommendations to the Board regarding compensation of non-employee directors; and (c) reviewing and administering all benefit plans pursuant to which our securities (including restricted share grants and restricted stock unit awards) are granted to our executive officers or directors.
 The Board has determined that each member of the Executive Compensation Committee satisfies the requirements for compensation committee members contained in Nasdaq Rule 5605(d)(2)(A).